- A computer with spreadsheet software

 Students will plot and analyze observational data to demonstrate and understand how the brightness of the supernova changes over time.

-The death of a massive star is an exciting event, but there are several important reasons for scientists to study them: Supernovae can help us untangle the evolution of galaxies, planetary systems and even life on Earth; they can reveal the origins of the Universe’s heavy elements, including the iron in your blood and every ounce of gold on the planet; and it was these super-luminous events that helped expose the expansion of our Universe.
+The death of a massive star is an exciting event, but there are several important reasons for scientists to study them: Supernovae (or supernovas) can help us untangle the evolution of galaxies, planetary systems and even life on Earth; they can reveal the origins of the Universe’s heavy elements, including the iron in your blood and every ounce of gold on the planet; and it was these super-luminous events that helped expose the expansion of our Universe.

 Supernovae come in different flavours that come from different kinds of stars, have different kinds of explosions and produce different kinds of remnants.
 There are two main types of supernovae, the Type I and the Type II.